Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 Figure~\ref{fig:api:naive} shows a naive \emph{grmtools} version of the grammar from Figure~\ref{fig:exprgrammar} that can evaluate numeric results as parsing occurs (i.e.~given the input $2 + 3 * 4$ it returns $14$).
 This grammar should mostly be familiar to Yacc users: each production has a \emph{semantic action} (i.e.~Rust code that is executed when the production is reduced); and symbols in the production are available to the semantic action as pseudo-variables named \texttt{\$\emph{n}} (a production of $n$ symbols has $n$ pseudo-variables with the first symbol connected to \texttt{\$1} and so on).
 A minor difference from traditional Yacc is that \emph{grmtools} allows rules to specify a different return type, an approach shared with other modern parsers such as ANTLR~\cite{parr13definitive}.

-A more significant difference is in the contents of the \texttt{\$\emph{n}} pseudo-variables and how user input is extracted from them.
-If a pseudo-variable references a rule $R$, then that pseudo-variable's static type is $R$'s return type.
-However, if a pseudo-variable references a token $T$, then that pseudo-variable's static type is (slightly simplified) \texttt{Result<Lexeme, Lexeme>}.
-We will explain the reasons for this shortly, but at this stage it suffices to note that we can extract tokens matching the user's input by calling \texttt{\$1.unwrap()}, and obtain the actual string the user passed by using the globally available \texttt{\$lexer.lexeme\_str} function.
+A more significant difference relates to the \texttt{\$\emph{n}} pseudo-variables: if they reference a rule $R$, then their type is $R$'s return type; if they reference a token $T$, then their type is (slightly simplified) \texttt{Result<Lexeme, Lexeme>}.
+We will explain the reasons for this shortly, but at this stage it suffices to note that, unless a token was inserted by error recovery, we can extract tokens by calling \texttt{\$1.unwrap()}, and obtain the actual string the user passed by using the globally available \texttt{\$lexer.span\_str} function.